-As at the end of December, the Allshare Index was only 2% below its peak at the end of May 2008.
-For 2010, this index returned 19%, very much in line with the MSCI Emerging Markets Index, in US Dollar terms.
-The MSCI World Free Index returned 12.3% in US Dollar terms, the Dax 8.5%, the Nikkei 11.3%, the Dow Jones 14.1% and the S&P 500 15.1%, all these in US Dollar terms.
-The Rand strengthened bt 10% against the US Dolar, 17% against the Euro and 14% against the British Pound in the course of 2010.
-Over the past 10 years, the Allshare Index returned 17.8% p.a. compared to a flat performance of developed market indices.
-In terms of price: earnings ratios, both the 1 year trailing SA and US p:e's are very similar on just over 17.
+As at the end of January, the Allshare Index was only 2% below its peak at the end of May 2008.
+For 2010, this index returned 21%, very much in line with the MSCI Emerging Markets Index (22.8%), in US Dollar terms.
+The MSCI World Free Index returned 19.8% in US Dollar terms, the Dax 20 24.5%, the Nikkei 225 11.1%, the Dow Jones 21.3% and the S&P 500 22.2%, all these in US Dollar terms.
+The Rand strengthened by 5% against the US Dollar, 7% against the Euro and 4% against the British Pound in the course of 2010.
+Over the past 10 years, the Allshare Index returned 13.2% p.a. compared to a flat performance of developed market indices.
+In terms of price: earnings ratios, the 1 year trailing SA p:e stands at 16.8, versus the US S&P 500 p:e's 15.4.
 However, considering the relative position of these two economies, we would expect the US market to outperform the South African market over the medium term.

-The US Federal Reserve extended its 'quantitative easing' measures while tax cuts introduced by George Bush have been extended.
+The US Federal Reserve extended its 'quantitative easing' measures while tax cuts introduced by George Bush have also been extended.
 After two years in the doldrums, it appears as if the US economy is now slowly recovering although we expect this recovery to be rather protracted as fiscal and monetary stimuli will be reversed over time, synchronous with the recovery of the economy.

 A recovery is also evident in the EU and Germany in particular.
 Global consumer demand should thus start improving in 2011.
 Global interest rates are likely to turn as well.
-This should in turn result in the reversal of capital flows from emerging markets to the developed markets over the course of the next 12 months and to a weakening of the currencies of emerging economies.
+This should in turn result in the reversal of capital flows from emerging markets to the developed markets over the course of the next 12 months and in a weakening of the currencies of emerging economies.

 The heating up of equity markets that we have seen over the past 2 years, particularly in emerging commodity based economies, is likely to fizzle out.
 We ascribed this to an oversupply of money from developed economies at an institutional level rather than to a healthy diversified demand, and therefore believe that this is unlikely to continue over the course of 2011.

-Graph 5.1 indicates that the Rand is fairly valued at 8.63 to the US Dollar.
+Graph 5.1 indicates that the Rand is fairly valued at 8.62 to the US Dollar.
 This is based on adjusting the two currencies by the respective domestic inflation rates.

 Graphs 5.2 and 5.3 now start to reflect an ebbing of the flow of capital into South Africa, particularly into fixed interest area as the result of the declining opportunity for interest arbitrage.

 We expect that the demand in SA's and Namibia's main export markets and a wekening Rand should advance our export performance in the course of 2011, while more expensive imports should result in our local industries becoming more competitive.
 This should in turn advance local consumer sentiment over the course of the next 2 years.

-We expect these trends to manifest over the next 12 to 24 months.
+All things being equal, we expect these trends to manifest over the next 12 to 24 months.
 In the mean time, equity markets are likely to move sideways while local interest rates are likely to start moving up towards the end of 2011.
+Latest social upheaval in various Middle East countries and the steep increase in crude prices may very well still derail these trends.